mileshobby/turntable/README.md

 }
 ```

-In order to save position when the user pauses the sequencer, the grid keeps track of a pauseIndex attribute.
+In order to save the position when the user pauses the sequencer, the grid keeps track of a pauseIndex attribute.
 A click of the pause button will set each grid's stopPlay attribute to true, in which case the recursive algorithm will return until called again.
 Notice the second parameter in setTimeout is a variable frequency that is dynamically changed via an event listener on change of the HTML range input.
-This property can be seen in the gif below:
+This property can be observed in the gif below:

 ![](./assets/gifs/tempo.gif)